copsTvFan/cops-episode-guide/guide.md

 **Got a Habit Special Edition**

-- (Forth Worth, TX -- 11:46 PM Car Pursuit) East Division Crime Response Team -– Officer Jamey Pinkston has a lot of problems with DWIs, lots of bar, freeways and too many people drinking too much.
+- (Fort Worth, TX -- 11:46 PM Car Pursuit) East Division Crime Response Team -– Officer Jamey Pinkston has a lot of problems with DWIs, lots of bar, freeways and too many people drinking too much.
 He joins a pursuit where spike strips are thrown down the bad guy hits them.
 He is caught in a Diamond Shamrock gas